 South Africa: imports and exports

-- The Agricultural Policy Action Plan (APAP) identifies this sector as ranking amongst the top exporting industries in the country (APAP, 2015: 12).
+- The Agricultural Policy Action Plan (APAP) identified this sector as ranking amongst the top exporting industries in the country (APAP, 2015: 12).

 - Roughly 70% of all timber products are exported, with the result that the industry is largely exposed to global trends (ABSA, 2018).